 Go beyond, he encouraged the students.
 He told the graduates they could be an instrument of change or a byproduct and encouraged them to be the former.

 Kevin Pearce, world champion snowboarder and founder of the Love Your Brain Fund also spoke about change in his commencement address.
 Pearce, once considered a gold medal contender for the 2010 Winter Olympics, crashed in a training run, resulting in a traumatic brain injury.
-His snowboarding career ended and learn how to do everything from swallow to talk all over again.

 "Change does happen.
 I never in a million years would have thought I would be standing here in front of you guys," he said.
 "I have had this change occur in my life where I went from being one of the very best competitive snowboarders in the world, to fighting for my life."